How to Price a Construction Bid Skip to main content

 Profit is what is left after you have covered every cost: direct costs, overhead, and contingency.
 It is the return on your risk, your capital, and the opportunity cost of pursuing this project instead of another one.

-The final bid assembly:
+The preliminary bid assembly:

 Direct Costs (material + labor + equipment + subs)